 The purpose of VDI is to mimic the desktop environment of a local PC, but retaining this familiarity can come at the expense of the broader user experience.
 For example, users are often expected to negotiate with virtual private networks (VPNs) to get behind the organization’s firewall.
 VDI performance is also subject to latency and bandwidth issues.

 DaaS takes the VDI template and moves key infrastructure into the cloud.
 Some form of dedicated cloud solution will be used for the hosted desktops and authentication, and the pricing generally follows the subscription-style model common to many SaaS solutions.
-As a result, DaaS is more in line with what people have in mind when they’re talking about cloud desktops.
+As a result, DaaS is more in line with what people have in mind when they’re talking about cloud PCs.

 Unlike classic VDI, DaaS is usually a managed service, which enables organizations to offload some of the administrative responsibility and technical support.
 DaaS also brings some of the benefits of cloud infrastructure, such as improved scalability and location-based server optimization when users establish a remote desktop session.